tfc/tfc.github.io/posts/2022-12-05-book-review-a-philosophy-of-software-design.md

 tags: book
 ---

-What does separate the truly great software developers from the average ones?
+What separates the truly great software developers from the average ones?
 People have lots of opinions about this, but it's often hard to describe what makes the code of a great engineer so good - and what part of it novice programmers should really try to learn from.
-John Ousterhout's book [A philosophy of Software Design](https://amzn.to/3B8ufgM) aims to answer this question and actually introduces some extraordinarily appropriate vocabulary for **your** next discussion about software quality.
+John Ousterhout's book [A philosophy of Software Design](https://amzn.to/3B8ufgM) aims to answer this question and actually introduces some extraordinarily appropriate vocabulary for *your* next discussion about software quality.

 <!--more-->